 With this idea in mind, we can concentrate on the next objective : speed.

-Rather than trying to find the best distribution, we'll try to find one which is "good enough" at spreading, and most importantly fast to implement.
+Rather than trying to find the best distribution, we'll try to find one which is "good enough" at spreading symbols across the table, and most importantly fast to execute.

 With some experiment, I ended up selecting this simple formula :

-which is way faster than all previous proposals, thanks to the absence of comparisons, branches, and the guarantee to reach all state values in a single scan.
-Using the above example, this heuristic solution gives the following distribution result :
+which features a pretty good spreading power, and is way faster to run than all previous proposals, thanks to the absence of comparisons, branches, and the guarantee to reach all state values in a single scan.
+Using the above example, this solution produces the following distribution :

 in a word, good enough.

-Note that results are better than this example with larger tables.
+Note that, on real implementation, result looks even better than this example, due to the use of larger tables.
 We are limited here, for visibility, at 16 states, but the heuristic has been tuned for larger sizes, 512 states and beyond.

-In Charles Bloom's article, you'll find a different recommended distribution method, closer to optimal, and backed with solid experimental evidences.
+In Charles Bloom's article, there's a different distribution method recommended, closer to optimal, backed with experimental results.
 There's no contradiction : this blog is called "fast compression" for a reason, and that's why in this recommendation, speed takes precedence.